310mc/https-310mc.github.io-tl/source/_posts/ninja_clan/grasping_for_something.md

 {% endbubble %}

 {% bubble Shinobu thinking %}
-Mrmm, I wouldn’t want that happening.
+Mmm, I wouldn’t want that happening.
 I would only throw even more trouble on Isara-dono…
 {% endbubble %}

 {% bubble Tetora serious %}